Sperm bank: General

-The first sperm banks began as early as 1964 in Iowa, USA and Tokyo, Japan and were established for a medical therapeutic approach to support individuals who were infertile.
+The first sperm banks began as early as 1964 in Iowa, the United States, and Tokyo, Japan, and were established to support individuals who were infertile.
 As a result, over 1 million babies were born within 40 years.

-Sperm banks provide the opportunity for individuals to have a child who otherwise would not be able to conceive naturally.
+Sperm banks provide individuals who otherwise would not be able to conceive naturally the opportunity to have a child.
 This includes, but is not limited to, single women, same-sexed couples, and couples where one partner is infertile.